Duras: Duchamp

 Duras: Duchamp is an album of contemporary classical music by American composer and saxophonist/multi-instrumentalist John Zorn consisting two tribute compositions for Marguerite Duras and Marcel Duchamp.

-All tracks were recorded at Avatar on May 1, 1997.
-The only exception being track 5, which was at Shelly Palmer Studio a month to the day prior.
+All tracks were recorded at Avatar on May 1, 1997, except for track 5, which was at Shelly Palmer Studio a month to the day prior.

 Reception

 The Allmusic review by Stacia Proefrock awarded the album 4 stars and states that "This album shows that some of his best work can come when he is composing around a philosophical core instead of just playing with sound.
 If this is not one of his most complex classical pieces, it is at least one of his most beautiful in its embodiment of the spirit of the two honored artists".